jowallace1/Program-Portfolio/README.md

 **Simulation.slx** - This is a Simulink simulation that simulates my rocket's flight in 2 dimensions.
 It implements a PID controller that commands a motor mount angle in one axis.

+**RHInterp.m** - This program interpolates 5 relative humidity (RH) readings at various points in a humidity hood to fill in an RH map of the rest of the hood.
+This program was used to determine the effectiveness of the hood that provides a high-humidity reservoir to my lab's evaporation engines.

+**motionTracking.m** - This program tracks the rotation of a red dot around a blue dot.
+By placing a disk with such dots on the axle connected to my lab's evaporation engines, I was able to collect detailed rotation data of our engines.

+**maskTest.m** - This prorgram is for calibrating the color mask used in **motionTracking.m** to locate the red and blue dots.

 ## Python
 **catchData.py** - This program reads a serial port that my flight computer is connected to, printing the results.
 It was used to ensure data was being read properly.